SILO 4.1 (DRAFT)

 6. Pulleys

-Ask children to write down some examples of simple machines before they watch the video (6:12).
-This video provides a good overview of all six simple machines and some common applications.
+This video (6:12) also provides an excellent overview of all six simple machines and some of their common applications.

 Levers